Can I specify which Content Delivery Network data center I use to serve the end users?

 - Overall total size of the developer’s content library (how much could be cached)

 - Active working set (how much is currently cached)

 - Traffic (how much is being served)

-- Cache churn (how often are objects being added to cache, or aging out) For example, a developer with high churn and high traffic has less cache efficacy than other users because objects are swapped in and out more frequently.
-This incurs higher Storage and Data Transfer charges since more origin requests are required.
-To reduce the need to make origin requests, you can make longer max-age headers, allowing Content Delivery Network to hold objects longer.
+- Cache churn (how often are objects being added to cache, or ageing out) For example, a developer with high churn and high traffic has less cache efficacy than other users because objects are swapped in and out more frequently.
+This incurs higher Storage and Data Transfer charges, as more origin requests are required.
+To reduce the need to make origin requests, you can make longer max-age headers, allowing the Content Delivery Network to hold objects for longer.